abhi1010/hugo-abhi1010/content/post/2013-09-22-oracle-sql-queries.markdown

 type = "post"
 tags = ["sql"]
-categories = ["code", "database"]
+categories = ["code", "database"] description = "How to view all table in oracle sql server" keywords = ["oracle sql", "sql queries"]
 +++

 Recently I found myself in a situation where I had to view all the tables in the Oracle Server.